param108/profile/docs/architecture/api_deployment.md

 7. `sudo systemctl start tribist`

 ## Upgrade
-1. The production env file is in a cicd variable. scp it to `/home/tribist/api/.env`
-2. ssh into the server
+1. ssh into the server
-3. execute `/usr/bin/restart_server.sh`
+2. execute `/usr/bin/restart_server.sh`
-   This script is a wrapper for the command `systemctl restart tribist` The unit file will then run `/usr/bin/server.sh` with appropriate configurations `server.sh` is responsible to download the new server image if any.
+   This script is a wrapper for the command `systemctl stop tribist` and then `systemctl start tribist` The unit file will then run `/usr/bin/server.sh` with appropriate configurations `server.sh` is responsible to download the new server image if any.
-4. wait for `wait_for_it.sh` to return.

-   if `wait_for_it.sh` fails print appropriate message and exit.

 # Details